BAJAJ FINSERV DIRECT LIMITED

 The lock-in period refers to a specific time during which major shareholders cannot sell shares after the IPO.

 To apply for an IPO, you must first open your demat account.
-You will need to log in to a trading platform or connect via a broker or DP and choose an IPO to start investing.
+You will need to log in to a trading platform or connect via a broker or DP and choose an IPO to apply.

 Oversubscription of shares means the demand is higher, and more investors want to buy shares.
 In such cases, the company and its merchant bankers follow a predefined allotment methodology outlined in the offer document, typically involving: